-How you process big data has huge upsides.
-If datasets are well managed, it’ll have a direct impact on the success of your business operations.
-Here we look at what cold and hot data storage involve, and differences to consider when deciding how best to process information.
+How you process big data matters much more than you think.
+If datasets are well-managed, it has a direct impact on the success of your business operations.
+In this article, I break down cold and hot data storage, showing the key differences to consider when deciding how best to process information.

 What is cold data storage?